 Melitzanosalada- this is usually served cold and features eggplant, vinegar and olive oil as its main ingredients.
 Melitzanosalada is featured in the far left in the image below.

-Halloumi Cheese- typically made from sheep and goat milk, this cheese is grilled and served hot.
+Halloumi Cheese- typically made from sheep and goat milk, this cheese is served grilled and hot.
 With a squeeze of fresh lemon juice, it’s heavenly.

 Below: eggplant stuffed with minced beef, tomato puree and cheese.